freedomofpress/securedrop/docs/source.rst

 .. note::

-   Each SecureDrop instance is totally independent, and submissions to that instance are only available to journalists associated with that organization.
+   Each SecureDrop instance is operated and administered independently by the organization you are submitting to.
+Only the journalists associated with that organization can see your submissions.

 Most organizations make their *Landing Page* prominently accessible from their main website's homepage (for news organizations, typically under sections called